 In a crystal opal, on the other hand, the color play presents itself against a transparent opal base which light can pass through.

 Australian Boulder Matrix Opal

 Boulder opal is found in select areas of Queensland, Australia.

 The term boulder comes from the ironstone on which the layer of opal is formed, often giving the opal an uneven surface that further enhances the array of colors.
-The material is cut and polished with the opal material still attached to the parent material (e.g. ironstone) on which the opal formed.
+The material is cut and polished with the opal material still attached to the parent material (e.g. ironstone).
 Boulder opal presents beautifully in jewelry of all types, including men's jewelry.